'We've had lots of fun through the years': Generations of musicians perform at PolkaFest

 Around the same time, members of The Garrett Tatano Band, who are all now between 24 and 27 years old, were just being born.

-Looking to the future of the event, Sida said, “It is great that we are keeping this going, and we’ll keep it going as long as we can.”
+Looking to the future of the event that is put on by Visit Johnstown, Sida said, “It is great that we are keeping this going, and we’ll keep it going as long as we can.”

 Her band has played at PolkaFest every year.